Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side with the roof open and the car in launch mode.

-Photo of the rocket and the instruction sheet.
+Photo of the roof and the rocket.

 Photo of the box.